dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2007: Regular attendance fosters student success.
+### T2007: Regular attendance ensures student engagement and can lead to academic success.

 |Support|
 |---|